 We find that in response to an exogenous increase in this threshold for general patients – a reduction in insurance coverage – the average increase in consultation fees among physicians with knowledge of their patient’s eligibility for EMSN benefits was approximately 12 percent.
 This was a robust finding, ranging from 7 to 18% depending on the definitions of treatment and control groups.
 Savage et al. (2009) reported that the introduction of the EMSN in Australia raised physician revenues rather than lowering patient out-of-pocket costs.
 Our results here provide a causal interpretation underlying these earlier aggregate results.

+These results were despite an initial expectation, detailed in our conceptual exposition, that a scaling back of the generosity of the EMSN program would lead to lower fees as both provider and patient responded to higher patient out-of-pocket costs.
 Our contention is that the results are driven primarily by the responses of physicians, although patients near their EMSN threshold also benefit from gaining eligibility for benefits.
 This view is supported by two aspects of our results: first, we find no evidence of a change in the amount of health care utilization despite the increase in the price faced by some patients because of the increase in the threshold.
 Second, our results are robust across different definitions of treatment and control groups.
 These results are also consistent with the analysis of Aron-Dine et al. (2015), which showed that patients respond to both future and spot prices in making their health utilization decisions.
 In this case, patients are willing to pay higher consultation fees to qualify for EMSN benefits and thereby reduce future co-payments.

 The pricing decisions of doctors that we observe in our analysis are not compatible with a competitive market where prices are known, and patients face low switching costs.
 On the contrary, the market for specialist consultations is characterized by high switching costs and often high and unknown fees.
 The main driver of our results then is knowledge of a patient’s likelihood of reaching the EMSN threshold, that physicians can exploit because of their monopoly power.